zetske/blockchain-developer-bootcamp-final-project/README.md

 Once ready, run:

-`yarn install` - to install all dependencies
+- `yarn install` - to install all dependencies
-`yarn copy-contract` - to get the contract ready
+- `yarn copy-contract` - to get the contract ready
-`yarn hardhat compile` - to compile the contract
+- `yarn hardhat compile` - to compile the contract
-`yarn hardhat deploy` - to deploy the contract
+- `npx hardhat run scripts/deploy.js` - to deploy the contract